pH-7/GoodJsCode/readme.md

 ## Write clean and elegant code, by following the good practices 🚀

-Hi! 👋 I’m [Pierre-Henry Soria](https://ph7.me).
+Hi! 👋 I'm [Pierre-Henry Soria](https://ph7.me).
 An enthusiastic and passionate software engineer.
-Originally from Brussels, (Belgium), I’m currently living in the wonderful land called “Australia” (Adelaide).
+Originally from Brussels, (Belgium), I'm currently living in the wonderful land called “Australia” (Adelaide).

-I’ve been coding for over 10 years and I decided to share my knowledge in term of writing good code.
+I've been coding for over 10 years and I decided to share my knowledge in terms of writing good code.

-On daily basis, I review hundreds of line of code.
-Brand new micro-services, new feature, new refactoring, hot fix, and so on.
-I’ve seen so many different coding styles as well as good and bad coding habits from the developers I’ve been working with.
+On a daily basis, I review hundreds of lines of code.
+Brand new micro-services, new features, new refactoring, hotfix, and so on.
+I've seen so many different coding styles as well as good and bad coding habits from the developers I've been working with.

 With this book, you will have **the essential to know**, straight to the solution of coding better and cleaner.
-It’s a practical book.
-You won’t have superfluous information.
+It's a practical book.
+You won't have superfluous information.
 Just the important things.

-Time is so valuable and important that I only want to give you what you really need to know, without unnecessary details only there to make the book fatter.
+Time is so valuable and important that I only want to share what you need to know, without unnecessary details, to be there only for making the book fatter.

 ---